 What is a digital portfolio?

 In 2015, Groton-Dunstable Regional School District created a custom digital portfolio system, managed at the district level, for every student.
-A digital portfolio empowers students to create, reflect and have open dialogue with classmates and teachers about themselves as learners.
-Writing and creating for an audience, outside the classroom, is a game changer and a digital portfolio provides a single, organized space for this opportunity!
-With the use of WordPress and a Google Apps for Education account, the setup, maintenance and support our digital portfolio system is device agnostic and a great use of our existing technology.
+A digital portfolio empowers students to create, reflect and have an open dialogue with classmates and teachers about themselves as learners.
+Writing and creating for an audience, outside the classroom, is a game-changer and a digital portfolio provides a single, organized space for this opportunity!
+With the use of WordPress and a Google (“G Suite”) account, setup, maintenance and support our digital portfolio system is device agnostic and great use of our existing technology.

 What age should a digital portfolio begin?

 With digital opportunities available every day, kindergartners canÂ publish and share with an audience outside of their classroom.
 Of course for younger students, there is a need for deeper support and scaffoldingÂ in the creation and showcasing of their work.
 However, as students mature through middle school and beyond, teachers should play more of a supportive, facilitator role, while the student supplies their energy and passions.

 How do digital portfolios fit in withÂ existing standards?